chen0040/spring-security-csrf-unity-client-demo/README.md

 which can be found in the com.github.chen0040.bootslingshot.configs.WebSecurityConfig

-### principle behind restful login to spring-boot-application
+### Principle behind json post login to spring-boot-application

 The web login api can be found in the com.github.chen0040.bootslingshot.controllers.WebApiController. which consists of GET and POST api for the same url "/erp/login-api-json".